sisbell/stackwire-gpt/README.md

 {
   "prod_review" : [
     "Got this panda plush toy for my daughter's birthday, who loves it and takes it everywhere.
 It's soft and  super cute, and its face has a friendly look...", "Needed a nice lamp for my bedroom, and this one had additional storage and not too high of a price point.
 Got it fast - arrived in 2 days.
-The string to..", ]
+The string to.."
+   ]
 }
 ```